Unbewohnte/wecr/README.md

 - `audio` - find and fetch files that look like audio
 - `documents` - find and fetch files that look like a document
 - `everything` - find and fetch images, audio, video, documents and email addresses
+- `archive` - no text to be searched, save every visited page

-When `is_regexp` is enabled, the `query` is treated as a regexp string and pages will be scanned for matches that satisfy it.
+When `is_regexp` is enabled, the `query` is treated as a regexp string (in Go "flavor") and pages will be scanned for matches that satisfy it.

-### Output
+### Data Output

-By default, if the query is not something of special values all the matches and other data will be outputted to `output.json` file as separate continuous JSON objects, but if `save_pages` is set to `true` and|or `query` is set to `images`, `videos`, `audio`, etc. - the additional contents will be put in the corresponding directories inside `output_dir`, which is neatly created by the executable's side.
+If the query is not something of special value, all text matches will be outputted to `found_text.json` file as separate continuous JSON objects in `output_dir`; if `save_pages` is set to `true` and|or `query` is set to `images`, `videos`, `audio`, etc. - the additional contents will be also put in the corresponding directories inside `output_dir`, which is neatly created in the working directory or, if `-wdir` flag is set - there.
+If `output_dir` is happened to be empty - contents will be outputted directly to the working directory.

 The output almost certainly contains some duplicates and is not easy to work with programmatically, so you can use `-extractData` with the output JSON file argument (like `found_text.json`, which is the default output file name for simple text searches) to extract the actual data, filter out the duplicates and put each entry on its new line in a new text file.